What is Breast Augmentation?

 Breast augmentation is surgery to enlarge and improve contour and shape of the breasts.
 Breast augmentation is the most common plastic surgery procedure performed in the United States.
 Breast augmentation is a popular choice because it allows you to enhance your breast shape and size, giving you a more proportional figure along with more attractive curves.
 Every woman wants to feel good about her body, and breast augmentation can give you that voluptuous figure.
 The reasons behind breast enhancement can be cosmetic as in approximately 80% of women, however, 20% of implants are used for reconstruction either after cancer surgery or for other traumatic injuries requiring reconstruction.

-Some of the reasons for augmentation include:
+Some of the reasons for breast augmentation surgery include:

 - Small breasts